fridamariejoergensen/CSS_project/content/text-analysis.md

 <p style="color:#0A5EA8;">Ravenclaw’s top 10 words include “luna”, “lockhart”, and “professor”.Luna was a Ravenclaw student, Gilderoy Lockhart was a former Ravenclaw student and Defense Against the Dark Arts professor at Hogwarts, and the word “Professor” may be associated with Ravenclaw due to the house’s reputation for valuing intelligence and academic achievement.</p>

+It is also possible to make individual wordclouds for the charecters.
+We have chosen to generate one for each of the charecters that are on the list of top 10 charecters in term of indegree in our network graph.
+This is because the indegree is a good indication of it means that they have a high number of incoming connections from other characters in the network.
+This could indicate that the character is popular or influential within the network.

 <img src="/images/Harry James Potter.png" />

 <img src="/images/Ronald Bilius Weasley.png"     />